Rear view of the Geffrye and the period gardens as seen from Hoxton Station - photography Jayne Lloyd

 Front Garden opening hours

-The museums's front gardens are open at the following times:
+The museum's front gardens are open at the following times:

 ||Hoxton Station (directly behind the museum)